lihaoyi/scala.rx/readme.md

 -------------
 This meant that the syntax to write programs in a dependency-tracking way had to be as light weight as possible, and the programs had to *look* like their normal, old-fashioned, imperative counterparts.
 This meant using `DynamicVariable` instead of implicits to automatically pass arguments, sacrificing proper lexical scoping for nice syntax.

 I ruled out using a purely monadic style (like [reactive-web](https://github.com/nafg/reactive)), as although it would be far easier to implement the library in that way, it would be a far greater pain to actually use it.
 Although I am happy to use for-comprehensions as loops and in specialized queries (e.g. [ScalaQuery](http://scalaquery.org/)) I'm not quite prepared to write my entire program in for-comprehensions, and still like the old-fashioned imperative style.
 I didn't want to have to manually declare dependencies.
-I wanted to be able to just write code, sprinkle a few R{}s around and have the dependency tracking and change propagation *just work*.
+I wanted to be able to just write code, sprinkle a few `R{}`s around and have the dependency tracking and change propagation *just work*.
 Overall, I believe it has been quite successful at that!

 Simple to Reason About
 ----------------------